olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 ## Definition
 An elevator button is usually idempotent.
 It lights up when it is pressed for the first time.
 If it is pressed again, it won't change.
 If it is pressed a hundred times, the elevator will still arrive once.

-In mathematics idempotence is defined as follows:
+In Wikipedia idempotence is defined as follows in the context of "imperative programming':

-> Idempotence is the property of certain operations in mathematics [...] whereby they can be applied multiple times without changing the result beyond the initial application. ([Wikipedia](https://en.wikipedia.org/w/index.php?title=Idempotence&oldid=917052170))

-Here's the definition for "imperative programming':

 > in imperative programming, a subroutine with side effects is idempotent if the system state remains the same after one or several calls, in other words if the function from the system state space to itself associated to the subroutine is idempotent in the mathematical sense given in the definition;  ([Wikipedia](https://en.wikipedia.org/w/index.php?title=Idempotence&oldid=917052170))